 - Sleeping bag carrier straps

-Everything was made of cotton canvas material while metal keepers attached each component to the equipment belt.
-In all, the system worked well, and the H-Harness design was quite comfortable.
-However, the canvas material was heavier than needed and tended to absorb water.
-A few years later, the Army set about to improve the system by manufacturing components out of nylon.
+Everything was made of cotton canvas material.
+Metal keepers attached each component to the equipment belt.
+The system worked well, and the H-Harness design was comfortable.
+However, the canvas material was heavier than needed, especially when it absorbed water (which cotton tends to do).
+A few years later, the Army set about to improve the system.

 The “Improved” M1956, AKA M1967